donovanhide/eventsource/README.md

 # Eventsource

-Eventsource implements a  [Go](http://golang.org/) implemntation of  client and server to allow streaming data one-way over a HTTP connection using the Server-Sent Events API http://dev.w3.org/html5/eventsource/
+Eventsource implements a  [Go](http://golang.org/) implementation of  client and server to allow streaming data one-way over a HTTP connection using the Server-Sent Events API http://dev.w3.org/html5/eventsource/

 ## Installation